Cruz 101: History

 Some of the UK's biggest drag acts have also performed on the infamous Cruz main stage, including many stars from RuPaul's Drag Race UK; Danny Beard, Tia Kofi, Tomara Thomas, Michael Marouli, Cara Melle, Banksie, Baga Chipz, Choriza May, Actavia, Chanel O'Conor, DeDeLicious, Charra Tea, Zahirah Zapanta and Cheddar Gorgeous among them.
 The latter previously worked at Cruz alongside Anna Phylactic as a regular host of AS (AfterShock, now named AllSorts) - The Saturday night House party in Sub 101 that launched by promoter/DJ Nik Denton in 2011.

-Cruz is also considered a firm favourite with celebrity stars and over the years has been a regular safe haven for A list celebrities Lily Savage, Graham Norton, Cilla Black, Steps, Russell T Davis and countless cast members from Coronation Street.
+Cruz is also considered a favourite club with celebrity stars and over the years has been a regular safe haven for A list celebrities Lily Savage, Graham Norton, Cilla Black, Steps, Russell T Davis and countless cast members from Coronation Street.